lichess-org/lila/doc/mongodb.md

 - `config` stores user preferences for AI, friend and lobby games.
 Here's a [config object from the database](https://gist.github.com/3886367).
 The config `_id` is the user `_id`.

-- `user_history` remembers every game played by a user, and the corresponding ELO rating variations.
-The array is indexed by timestamp int and I use it to display ELO charts.
+- `user_history` remembers every game played by a user, and the corresponding Elo rating variations.
+The array is indexed by timestamp int and I use it to display Elo charts.

 - `security` associates usernames (= user ids) to browser cookies and IP addresses.
 It is used for authentication and spam prevention.